Beastea3/bas-doc-site/docs/sdk/js.md

 - `time`: The Unix timestamp when the attestation was created.
 - `expirationTime`: The Unix timestamp when the attestation expires (0 for no expiration).
 - `revocationTime`: The Unix timestamp when the attestation was revoked, if applicable.
-- `recipient`: The Ethereum address of the recipient of the attestation.
+- `recipient`: The BNB address of the recipient of the attestation.
-- `attester`: The Ethereum address of the attester who created the attestation.
+- `attester`: The BNB address of the attester who created the attestation.
 - `revocable`: A boolean indicating whether the attestation is revocable or not.
 - `data`: The attestation data in bytes format.